TSX.V: ILI | OTCQB: ARXRF

 2021 Work Program

 In 2021, the Company mobilized a ground crew to sample target areas on its Jackpot lithium project.
 The areas of interest were generated from a high-resolution geophysical survey completed on the Jackpot property.
-The survey, conducted by Novatem Airborne Geophysics, identified several east-west trending anomalies that reflect structures similar to the Jackpot lithium deposit.
+The survey, conducted by Novatem Airborne Geophysics, identified several east-west trending anomalies that reflect structures, including at the Jackpot Main Zone.

-The ground crew sampled spodumene bearing pegmatites more than 300 m north-east of the 2018 drilling area.
-The pegmatites were observed over a strike length of approximately 900 m and appear to continue under cover to the north-east and under a small lake to the south-west.
-The identified pegmatite dykes outside the known Jackpot historical deposit area appeared to have extensive strike length and represented excellent targets for follow up exploration.
-Imagine Lithium designed the 2022 drill program to test extensions of the Jackpot lithium deposit.
+The ground crew sampled spodumene bearing pegmatites more than 300 m north-east of the Jackpot Main Zone.
+The pegmatite outcrops were observed over a strike length of approximately 900 m and appear to continue under cover to the north-east and under a small lake to the south-west.
+The identified pegmatite dykes outside the known Jackpot Main Zone appeared to have extensive strike length and represented excellent targets for follow up exploration.
+Imagine Lithium designed the 2022 drill program to test extensions of the Jackpot Main Zone.

 2022 results for 2018 unsampled core